 Petrochemicals, Plastics, & Climate

-In 2022, CEH is launching a new program focused on Petrochemicals, Plastics & Climate (PPC).
+In 2022, CEH launched a new program focused on Petrochemicals, Plastics & Climate (PPC).
 Despite growing awareness of the profound climate impacts and health hazards associated with petroleum-derived materials, the petrochemical industry is growing.
 The ongoing industry buildout continues to disproportionately harm low-income communities and communities of color, who are also exposed to toxic chemicals at higher rates, are those most threatened by climate change, and face a host of other environmental, social, political and economic injustices.

 Plastic production is also rising as petrochemical companies shift fossil feedstocks from use as fuel to use in plastic.
 Plastic pollution is not only ubiquitous, but many plastics contain, absorb and/or distribute toxic chemicals.
 Micro- and nano-plastics created when plastics break down also pose a formidable threat as they accumulate in organisms and the environment.
 Like other fossil-based products, plastic is also a major contributor to climate change.